apekshadhage/Documentation_FORAWS/README.md

 **Overview**

-Companies running their core Systems of Record on IBM i (formerly known as AS400 or iSeries) platform often find themselves at the mercy of their application vendors when it comes to integrating these applications or automating manual user actions.
-AS400 RPA Sink Connector for Confluent is a simple automation connector that runs directly as a kafka connect application and simulates green screen user actions such as navigation, data entry and screen capture.
+Companies running their core Systems of Record on IBM i (AS400, iSeries) platform often find themselves at the mercy of their application vendors when it comes to integrating these applications or automating manual user actions.
+IBM i (AS400, iSeries) RPA Sink Connector for kafka is a simple automation connector that runs directly as a Kafka Connect application and simulates green screen user actions such as navigation, data entry and screen capture.

 **Use Cases**

-There are several options for integrating and automating IBM i based applications.
+There are several options for integrating and automating IBM i (AS400, iSeries) based applications.
 Robotic Process Automation (RPA) is a good fit for companies that only have access to the application via green screen UI and have limited capabilities integrating directly at application program or DB level.
 If users have to manually key in the data into legacy system this is a good opportunity to automate this step.

 Another often overlooked scenario where RPA can help a lot is test automation.
 In many cases companies have to run through manual feature and regression testing every time the change is introduced.
 Automating this regression testing step could help improve the quality of the releases and reduce a risk of introducing the unintended changes in system behavior.

-The following two common use cases address the majority of IBM i integration requirements:
+The following two common use cases address the majority of IBM i (AS400, iSeries) integration requirements:

 - User Executes a Key String to Perform an Operation.

-- User Grabs Text off of the AS400/IBMi Screen.
+- User Grabs Text off of the IBM i (AS400, iSeries) Screen.

 - User Executes a Pre-Defined Python Macro Script.

 **User Executes a Key String to Perform an Operation**

-1. User enters "4,[enter],[enter],2,[enter],[enter],1,[enter],[enter],[SET_INFIELD 11 2],5,[enter],[enter]" as the key string and the AS400/IBMi System will enter the strings presented and execute the keystrokes as if it the user were doing it themselves.
+1. User enters "4,[enter],[enter],2,[enter],[enter],1,[enter],[enter],[SET_INFIELD 11 2],5,[enter],[enter]" as the key string and the IBM i (AS400, iSeries) System will enter the strings presented and execute the keystrokes as if it the user were doing it themselves.

-**User Grabs Text off of the AS400/IBMi Screen**
+**User Grabs Text off of the IBM i (AS400, iSeries) Screen**

-1. User enters "addlible muledemodk,[enter],addlible wtf400demo,[enter],[enter],call edtorder,[enter],[enter],[GET_SCREEN 9 10 10 3 output_test]" as the key string and the AS400/IBMi System will enter the strings presented and execute the keystrokes
+1. User enters "addlible muledemodk,[enter],addlible wtf400demo,[enter],[enter],call edtorder,[enter],[enter],[GET_SCREEN 9 10 10 3 output_test]" as the key string and the IBM i System will enter the strings presented and execute the keystrokes

 2. The Module will grab the test within the area beginning at upper left x-position 9, upper left y-position 10, with a width of 10, and a height of 3.